googlearchive/abelana-gcp/README.md

 ## Deploying

-### How to setup the deployment environment
+### How to set up the deployment environment

-* Addons, packages, or other dependencies required for deployment.
+* Add-ons, packages, or other dependencies required for deployment.
 * Required environment variables or credentials not included in git.
 * Monitoring services and logging.